+All applicants are welcome.
 Applicants who do not meet the full admission requirements are designated as conditional.
 The purpose of the conditional classification is to provide students an opportunity to compensate for any deficiencies.
 Students admitted to the Master of Science in Health Informatics on a conditional basis must maintain a 3.0 cumulative GPA during the first 9 hours of graded graduate credit.

 Students enrolled in the Master of Science in Health Informatics must maintain a 3.0 cumulative GPA.